jupiter-project/fndr-web/README.md

 ## fndr Config Import

 With `fndr` in the CLI, you can run `$ fndr file` to get the location of your configuration for the current connector.
 Assuming you're already using the `jupiter` connector, you can upload this file to the UI on initial app load and start managing the same accounts you're already managing from the CLI interface in this web interface.

-## Development

-I'd love for you to contribute to the project!
-Use the steps above to pull down the source code, build, and run, and feel free to create PRs as you'd like.

-All PRs need to passing tests for additions to and changes to existing code.

-# Tips w/ cryptocurrency

-I love FOSS (free and open source software) and for the most part don't want to charge for the software I build.
-It does however take a good bit of time keeping up with feature requests and bug fixes, so if you have the desire and ability to send me a free coffee, it would be greatly appreciated!

-- Bitcoin (BTC): `3D779dP5SZo4szHivWHyFd6J2ESumwDmph`
-- Ethereum (ETH and ERC-20 tokens): `0xF3ffa9706b3264EDd1DAa93D5F5D70C8f71fAc99`
-- Stellar (XLM): `GACH6YMYFZ574FSGCV7IJXTGETEQL3DLQK64Z6DFGD57PZL5RH6LYOJT`
-- Jupiter (JUP) mainnet: `JUP-TUWZ-4B8Z-9REP-2YVH5`